KenstonPTO/bylaws/README.md

 ## MISSION STATEMENT
 Our mission is to encourage and enhance the education and welfare of the students of the Kenston Local School District.
 We provide a program of value for parents, teachers, and the school administration.
 We work to address school needs that are not provided for in the school budget.

+The Kenston Parent Teacher Organization is a nonprofit corporation and shall be operated exclusively for educational and charitable purposes with the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, or the corresponding section of any future Federal tax code.

+## NONPROFIT STATUS
+The Kenston Parent Teacher Organization is an Ohio nonprofit corporation, recognized as tax exemptunder Section 501 (c)(3) of the United States Internal Revenue Code.

+### Exempt Activities Limitation
+Notwithstanding any other provision of these by-laws, no director, office, employee, member, or representative of this corporation shall take any action or carry on any activity by or on behalf od the coproration not permitted to be taken or carried on by an organization exempt under Section 501(c)(3) of the Internal Revenue Code as it now exists or may be amended.

+No part of the net earnings of the corporation shall inure to the benefit or be distributable to any director, officer, member, or other private person, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in futherance of the purposes set forth in the Articles of Incorporation and these by-laws.

 ## STRUCTURE
 Kenston PTO is comprised of a PTO Council and a Building specific PTO for each school in the Kenston Local School District.
 Kenston PTO hereinafter will be referred to as PTO.

 The PTO Council governs and coordinates all Building PTOs in the Kenston Local School District in an effort to support not only the individual PTOs, but the Kenston Local School District as a whole.

 Each Building PTO plans and executes the PTO activities, events, and programs for their Building in support of the PTO mission in accordance with the by-laws of PTO and with the guidance of the PTO Council.
 Each Building PTO is to be structured as follows:
-1. A Building Executive Committee - lead the Building PTO, act as liason with Building Administration and PTO Council, appoint the Building General Board.
+* A Building Executive Committee - lead the Building PTO, act as liason with Building Administration and PTO Council, appoint the Building General Board.
-3. A Building General Board - oversee committees to develop, plan, and execute the Building PTO activities.
+* A Building General Board - oversee committees to develop, plan, and execute the Building PTO activities.
-4. All Building PTO Members - serve on committees, volunteer to help execute activites.
+* All Building PTO Members - serve on committees, volunteer to help execute activites.

 ## MEMBERSHIP AND DUES
 Membership will be offered to all parents, guardians, teachers and administrative staff in the Kenston Local School District